llinauer/rnn_101/README.md

 ## Play with hyper-parameters

-When you run `train.py` with default hyper-parameters, it will choose a hidden size of 128, a learning rate of $10^{-3}$ and a batch size of 32, without any regularization.
+When you run `train.py` with default configs, it will choose a hidden size of 128, a learning rate of $10^{-3}$ and a batch size of 32, without any regularization.
-You can play around with hyper-parameters by giving the appropriate configs as CL args.
+You can play around with hyper-parameters by giving the appropriate configs as CL-args.

 For example, we can vary the batch size: